Adhishree21/daily_thoughts/README.md

 _Your daily spark of wisdom!_

-## 🗓️ Date: **2025-09-13**
+## 🗓️ Date: **2025-09-14**

 ### 💬 Today's Insight:
 ```
-> Cowards die many times before their deaths; the valiant never taste of death but once. ❤️ - William Shakespeare
+> I have measured the heavens, now I shall measure the shadows of Earth. ❤️ - Johannes Kepler
 ```

 ---